amnsuryansh/revature-proj-online-shopping/README.md

-# REVATURE SHOPPING APPLICATION
+# SHOPIFY

 ## Description

-The REVATURE SHOPPING APPLICATION is a console-based menu driven application that simulates online shopping experience.
+The SHOPIFY APPLICATION is a console-based menu driven application that simulates online shopping experience.
 An employee can add Products.
 A Customer can place order on the products.
 The employee delivers the Product to the Customer.

 ## Technologies Used